sergeiudris/deathstar.lab/docs/design/design.md

   - or initiator's values are :requests and acceptor's are :responses (if in app these are two different values, but same :op-key and a distinction is needed)
 - fire-and-forget: we should explicitely specify or if value has no key it's fire-and-forget
 - request-response: we specify :request-reponse and - :request or :response
-- request-stream : the intial value has :val-type :request, the streamed values can be either :response or not specified
+- request-stream : the intial value has :val-type :request, the streamed values can be either :response or not specified</s>

+## cljctools/csp probalby should not have rsocket op types

+- we have channels, core.async channels
+- request-stream means "take this (chan) and establish a stream over rsocket, so that this (chan) receives values"
+- it does not and should not specify which values
+- so basically, it always bi-drectional request/response or fire-nad-forget, but with an incredible ability to acquire streams and channels
+- for example, app will request-stream from peernode, get a channel and all pubsub messages will be conveyed onto this channel, but in code - it's just a channel, and values are unaware (well, it's not a problem to have unused value keys, it's just that cljctools/csp probalby should not have rsocket op types)